cloudfoundry-attic/lattice-release/README.md

 The provided examples (i.e., `lattice.<platform>.tf`) are pinned to a specific Bump commit or release tag in order to maintain compatibility between the Lattice build (`lattice.tgz`) and the Terraform definitions.
 Currently, Terraform does not automatically update to newer revisions of Lattice.

-If you want to update to the latest version of Lattice:
-  - Update the `ref` in the `source` directive of your `lattice.<platform>.tf` to `master`.
-      - `source = "github.com/cloudfoundry-incubator/lattice//terraform//aws?ref=master"`

 If you want to update to a specific version of Lattice:
   - Choose a version from either the [Bump commits](https://github.com/cloudfoundry-incubator/lattice/commits/master) or [Releases](https://github.com/cloudfoundry-incubator/lattice/releases).
   - Update the `ref` in the `source` directive of your `lattice.<platform>.tf` to that version.
   - Examples:
+      - `source = "github.com/cloudfoundry-incubator/lattice//terraform//aws?ref=v0.2.6"`
       - `source = "github.com/cloudfoundry-incubator/lattice//terraform//aws?ref=aa1b301"`

+If you want to update to the latest version of Lattice:
+  - Update the `ref` in the `source` directive of your `lattice.<platform>.tf` to `master`.
-      - `source = "github.com/cloudfoundry-incubator/lattice//terraform//aws?ref=v0.2.4"`
+      - `source = "github.com/cloudfoundry-incubator/lattice//terraform//aws?ref=master"`

 **Note**: Whenever the source directive is changed, make sure to run `terraform get -update` This updates the version of Lattice in the `.terraform/` folder, which is used by Terraform to distribute to each of the VMs.